coala/coala/docs/Users/Install.rst

 The simplest way to install coa ais to do it system-wide.
 But, This is generally discouraged in favor or using a virtualenv.

-To install the latest most stable version of coala system-wide, use:
+To install the latest most stable version of coala and supported bears system-wide, use:

 ::

-    $ pip3 install coala
+    $ pip3 install coala-bears

 .. note::